lightningdevkit/lightningdevkit.org/docs/blockdata.md

 channel.

-When a new block is mined, it is connected to the chain while other blocks may be disconnected.
-LDK will process such events as they are fed into it from a `BlockSource` by:
+When a new block is mined, it is connected to the chain while other blocks may be disconnected if reorganized out.
+Transactions are confirmed or unconfirmed during this process.
+You are required to feed this activity to LDK which will process it by:

 * Updating channel state
 * Signaling back transactions to filter